 When it’s hot and humid, it can be uncomfortable to do anything other than lounging on the couch with an ice-cold drink.
-We often use countless amounts of energy to keep ourselves cool when indoors.
-However, we also use a significant amount of electricity to keep ourselves dry.
+We often use countless amounts of energy and electricity to keep ourselves cool when indoors.

 How Do Dehumidifiers Work?

-Dehumidifiers work by removing excess moisture from the air, creating a more comfortable environment.
+Dehumidifiers remove excess moisture from the air, creating a more comfortable environment.

-There are three main types of dehumidifiers: refrigerant, desiccant and whole house — the most common being the refrigerant.
-Let’s take a closer look at each type.
+There are three main types of dehumidifiers: refrigerant, desiccant, and whole house — the most common being the refrigerant.

-As moist air is drawn in by the fan, it crosses the cooled coils, causing the moisture to condense.
+As the fan draws in moist air, it crosses the cooled coils, causing the moisture to condense.
 You see, when the air is cooled, it won’t be able to retain moisture and forms condensation.
 This moisture will then drop from the coils into the bucket (1).

-When the moisture is removed, the air is then reheated before it leaves the dehumidifier.
+When the moisture is removed, the air is reheated before leaving the dehumidifier.
 The reheating of the air is essential for it to remain as dry as possible.
-The new dry and slightly warmer air will then attract moisture, which is then drawn into the dehumidifier.
+The new dry and slightly warmer air will attract moisture, which is then drawn into the dehumidifier.

 In other words, it helps to prevent the water from overflowing, which could damage the dehumidifier.
 Moreover, if the bucket isn’t full, most dehumidifiers will continue to run until the desired humidity levels are achieved.

-The most common version is called a full-size consumer-grade desiccant dehumidifier.
+The most common desiccant version is called a full-size consumer-grade desiccant dehumidifier.
 It works by drawing air into the unit using a fan.
-A desiccant material will then adsorb moisture (not absorb) (2).
+A desiccant material will then adsorb moisture (2).

-Furthermore, when heated, the desiccant material is able to release moisture, which is critical for the function of the dehumidifier.
+Furthermore, when heated, the desiccant material can release moisture, which is critical for the function of the dehumidifier.
 A large rotating drum made up of alternate layers of corrugated and flat sheets hold the desiccants.
 The sheets are arranged to allow air to flow perpendicular to the drum.

 This type of dehumidifier also contains a condenser, which is made of plastic.
 Its role is to condense moist warm air.
 In addition, the heater is required to reheat the air before it’s released back into the room.

 - Disposable desiccants: These are also commonly known as moisture adsorbers.
 They’re easy to use, affordable and effective in small rooms.
-Disposable desiccant dehumidifiers are often used in closets, cars and small RVs.
+People often use disposable desiccant dehumidifiers in closets, cars, and small RVs.

 - Rechargeable desiccants: This type of dehumidifier is also quite small, similar to disposables.
-They contain a desiccant that can be recharged by plugging the device into an outlet.
+They contain a desiccant you can recharge by plugging the device into an outlet.

 - Commercial desiccants: These are commonly rented by contractors and are typically used in construction.
 Commercial desiccant dehumidifiers have an incredible ability to dry already dry air.
 They can also work in extreme temperatures where refrigerant dehumidifiers simply won’t be able to.